Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Make sure your sunscreen is reef safe and the sun can sneak up on you, so I like to have a hat and sunglasses with me to help protect me from the sun.

-After the beach, head to the Makapuʻu Lighthouse Trail for an easy sunset hike with beautiful ocean views.
+Then drive 20 minutes to the Makapuʻu Lighthouse Trail for an easy sunset hike with beautiful ocean views.
 This two-mile paved path takes you along the cliffs, with waves crashing below.
 The best part is if you’re visiting between December and March, you can often spot whales!
 I love whale watching, so this path is a favorite of mine!
-Once you are done spotting whales, take a short drive over to the Leonard’s Malasadamobile.
-This food truck has amazing malasadas – warm, pillowy Portuguese doughnuts that are fried to perfection and coated in sugar.
-Stick with the classic sugar-dusted malasada, or go for one of the filled varieties like haupia (coconut) or custard.
-Or like me you can get one of each!!

 Day 3 | Waterfalls, Ko Olina Lagoons, and Hawaiian Monk Seals